London Underground mosquito: Description

 This mosquito is found in underground systems around the world.
-Some authors proposed that it is a new species that evolved since the 19th century in adaptation to human-made underground systems, but it is more likely that it has been in existence for at least hundreds of years and colonized the warm underground spaces of northern cities.
+Some authors have proposed that it is a new species that evolved since the 19th century in adaptation to human-made underground systems, but it is more likely that it has been in existence for at least hundreds of years and colonized the warm underground spaces of northern cities.

 Behavioral evidence that it is a distinct form of C. pipiens comes from research by Kate Byrne and Richard Nichols.
 The forms have very different behaviours, are extremely difficult to mate, and with different allele frequencies consistent with genetic drift during a founder event.
 Specifically, C. pipiens f. molestus, breeds all-year round, is cold intolerant, and bites rats, mice, and humans, in contrast to the above-ground form, which is cold tolerant, hibernates in the winter, and is considered to mostly feed on bird hosts.
 When the two forms were crossbred by Byrne and Nichols, the eggs were infertile, suggesting reproductive isolation.
 Genomic data also support that they seem genetically distinct even where they co-exist side-by-side aboveground in the southern part of the distribution.